Wilson Benesch A.C.T. 3Zero

 The new Tactic 3.0 drivers and the new Fibonacci Tweeter are directly from the flagship Eminence loudspeaker as is the Troika system featured in this remarkable speaker.
 When you sit in front of a pair of A.C.T.
 3Zero, you are experiencing the results of that famous lineage, the outcome of thousands of hours over many years that people have spent fussing over all aspects of the design (most that you can’t see).
 There is an immediate sense that the speaker is very accomplished, a serious, mature speaker made by people who have been doing this for a long time.
 In the true Wilson Benesch tradition, this speaker simply disappears and allows the music to flow, imparting very little of its own character into the presentation, which even at this level is very rare.

 Although there are a few models in the Wilson Benesch range that take these design elements to a more extreme level, the A.C.T.
-One Evolution can be considered a true destination speaker.
+3Zero can be considered a true destination speaker.
 It is a bold statement of expert engineering, manufacturing and craftsmanship that now defines Wilson Benesch.
 A pure high-end audio thoroughbred.

 Bio-composite Monocoque Cabinet (‘Bio-Carbon’)